4 Ways to Make Work Boots Waterproof at Home – The Ultimate Guide

 The best time for you to make work boots waterproof is when they need them most.
 Waterproofing them before the first time that they are exposed to moisture will help prevent soaking through and make your life a lot easier down the line.

 This is how you know when to waterproof work shoes: If the boots are starting to get damp from exposure, that’s a sign they need some TLC.
-Of course, this goes without saying for leather and suede footwear—these require regular waterproofing treatments at least once every season because of how absorbent these materials are.
+Of course, this goes without saying for leather and suede footwear—require regular waterproofing treatments at least once every season because of how absorbent these materials are.
 But other types of fabrics will benefit as well!
 Wool and cotton garments can stay dry longer than synthetics, but eventually, moisture will soak through the fabric over time.

 A good rule of thumb is to give your work boots an annual treatment to keep them in tip-top shape.
 This should involve brushing any dirt off with a stiff brush before applying wax polish (or spray) on your work boots.

-To make work boots waterproof for longer period, you should give them a good conditioning and polishing treatment every few months.
+To make work boots waterproof for longer periods, you should give them a good conditioning and polishing treatment every few months.
 This will help renew the level of protection and extend your footwear’s life expectancy by up to two years!

 Types of Waterproofing Compounds